Measurement of $B \to K{}^{*}(892)\gamma$ decays at Belle II: Systematic Uncertainties

 The interaction of charged hadrons with detector material can lead to asymmetries in the track reconstruction efficiency.
-The uncertainty due to a possible asymmetry in the reconstruction of $K^+$ and $\pi^+$ tracks due to mismodelling of interactions in the MC simulation are obtained from studies of $D^{0}\to K^{-}\pi^{+}$ and $D^{+}\to K^{0}_{S}\pi^{+}$ control samples.
+The uncertainty due to possible mismodelling of interactions in the MC simulation is obtained from studies of $D^{0}\to K^{-}\pi^{+}$ and $D^{+}\to K^{0}_{S}\pi^{+}$ control samples.
 We measure the yields of these decays for a charge-specific final state ($N$) and its $C\!P$ conjugate ($\overline{N}$) to calculate the asymmetry $\mathcal{A} = (N - \overline{N})/(N + \overline{N})$.
 The asymmetry $\mathcal{A}$ can have three contributions: the $\mathcal{A}_{C\!P}$ of the control channel, a forward-backward asymmetry in the production of $D$ and $\overline{D}$ mesons due to $\gamma^{*}$--$Z^{0}$ interference in $e^{+}e^{-}\to c\overline{c}$ processes and higher-order QED effects~\cite{CCF_1, CCF_2, CCF_3}, and the instrumental asymmetry.
 The forward-backward asymmetry is an antisymmetric function of the cosine of the $D$ meson polar angle in the c.m.\ frame ($\cos\theta^{*}_{D}$).
 We remove this effect by averaging $\mathcal{A}$ in opposite-sign bins of $\cos\theta^{*}_{D}$.
-To obtain the instrumental asymmetry, we take the $\mathcal{A}_{C\!P}$ for the Cabibbo-favoured $D^{0}\to K^{-}\pi^{+}$ mode to be zero, and we subtract the world-average $\mathcal{A}_{C\!P}$ of the $D^{+}\to K^{0}_{S}\pi^{+}$ mode~\cite{PDG} from the measured asymmetry $\mathcal{A}$.
+To obtain the instrumental asymmetry, we take $\mathcal{A}_{C\!P}$ for the Cabibbo-favored mode $D^{0}\to K^{-}\pi^{+}$ to be zero.
+For $D^{+}\to K^{0}_{S}\pi^{+}$, we subtract the world average value of $\mathcal{A}_{C\!P}$~\cite{PDG} from the measured asymmetry.
 The resulting values are consistent with the MC predictions within statistical uncertainties.
-The difference between the measured and MC-predicted instrumental asymmetries is combined in quadrature with the statistical uncertainties on these asymmetries to obtain the systematic uncertainty.
+The effect of kinematic differences between the control samples and $B\to K^{*}\gamma$ decays is estimated by taking the difference in their $\mathcal{A}_{C\!P}$ values obtained in MC simulation.
+To be conservative, we take the systematic uncertainty to be the sum in quadrature of the statistical uncertainties on the instrumental asymmetry and the $\mathcal{A}_{C\!P}$ difference.

 The systematic uncertainty for the isospin asymmetry also includes a contribution from uncertainties in the $B$ lifetimes, which is around 0.2\%~\cite{PDG}.
 The total systematic uncertainty is obtained by summing the individual uncertainties in quadrature.
-The correlation between systematic uncertainties for different branching fractions are listed in Table~\ref{tab:BF_covariance}; the corresponding correlations for $\mathcal{A}_{C\!P}$ are negligible.
+The correlations between systematic uncertainties for different branching fractions are listed in Table~\ref{tab:BF_covariance}; the corresponding correlations for $\mathcal{A}_{C\!P}$ are negligible.